You said - we did!

 You needed more support finding lecture and tutorial rooms, as well as help locating appropriate support services at the beginning of session.

-As part of the SRC's Refreshers' Fair in January 2017, we also ran the "Ask Me Fair" giving you a great opportunity to discover more about the student support services here at the University.
+As part of the SRC's Refreshers' Fair in January 2017 and January 2018, we also ran the "Ask Me Fair" giving you a great opportunity to discover more about the student support services here at the University.

 Sports at halls